Final Inspection in the Clothing Industry: Importance and Key Steps

 • Is there a correct size label?

-• Are there correct labels on fiber content and wash care instructions?
+• Are there correct labels on the fiber content and wash care instructions?

 • Are the bar-code tags or swing tickets incorrect or missing?